 The Customer Success Life Cycle

 Let’s look at two effects that take place as you streamline the customer success process.
-The first one is that your sales pipeline becomes more stable as you avoid bad-fit customers and have more resources to dedicate to best-fit users with the highest expected CLTV.
+The first one is that your sales pipeline becomes more stable as you avoid bad-fit customers and have more resources to dedicate to best-fit users with the highest expected Customer Lifetime Value (CLTV).
 On top of that, it becomes easier to contextualize the customer success journey around your most valuable segments, ensuring better conversion rates at each milestone as bad-fit buyers get filtered out early.

 Combining an effective customer success life cycle with an ever-growing best-fit userbase composed of customers who are every time more successful through better onboarding, need-driven product iteration, and logical expansion will create advocates who help generate more revenue and bring in more high-quality referrals.